What Remains (TV series): Plot

 Joe eventually discovers Michael's affair with Liz.
 Perturbed, Joe assaults one of his pupils and, while being arrested, spontaneously confesses to the murder of Melissa.
 Previously Joe had cared for Melissa's ill mother, but Melissa moved in and displaced him.
 Len thinks Joe consequently resented Melissa, and this resentment was Joe's motive for murdering Melissa.
 The police believe that Joe is the true killer and hold him to be tried.
 But Joe's confession was false.
 Some years previously Liz had murdered her abusive stepfather and Joe had helped her evade the police by allowing her to live undetected in his flat.
 Increasingly unstable, Liz had wandered through the other flats when the owners were absent and Joe's confession is a ruse to deflect blame from Liz, who Joe believes was Melissa's killer.

 Kieron, ashamed of his past drunkenness and wishing to make things right with Patricia, punishes Adam's own bad behaviour by disowning him.
 He allows Patricia to write an article about Melissa's death, even though the article will reflect poorly on Kieron.
 But when Patricia speaks to Len's former colleague Alice Yapp (Lisa Millett), Alice learns that Len has stayed on the case even though he's retired.
 Alice remonstrates with Len but Len has grown suspicious of Liz, and persuades Alice that Liz may be the true killer.
 Realising that Vidya is alone in the house with Liz, they race to the house.

-Before they arrive, Liz confronts the heavily pregnant Vidya, tells her about Liz's affair with Michael, and attacks her.
-However, Len and Alice arrive and arrest Liz before she can injure Vidya and her unborn child.
+Before they arrive, Liz confronts the heavily pregnant Vidya, tells her about Liz's affair with Michael and attacks her.
+However Len and Alice arrive and arrest Liz before she can injure Vidya and her unborn child.
 Michael protests that his affair with Liz was only a means of punishing Joe.
-Vidya believes him but realises what Michael has not: by focussing on his revenge instead of caring for her, he has revealed he is too immature to bring up a child and maintain a relationship.
+Vidya believes him but realises what Michael has not: by focusing on his revenge instead of caring for her he has revealed he is too immature to bring up a child and maintain a relationship.
 Vidya throws Michael out.